 For IMC 2021, some 258 applications were received for the IMC Bursary Fund.
 A total of £8,120 was awarded to 116 recipients from Algeria, Austria, Belgium, Brazil, Canada, Croatia, Finland, France, Georgia, Germany, Iceland, India, Ireland, Israel, Italy, Jordan, Latvia, Poland, Portugal, Romania, Russia, Spain, Turkey, the UK, Ukraine, and the USA.

 The Bursary Fund is available to delegates from outside Western Europe, students, independent scholars, retired, and unwaged scholars.
-The bursaries awarded range in value and will cover all or part of the Registration and Programming Fee for IMC 2021, which will be a wholly online experience.
+The bursaries awarded range in value and will cover all or part of the Registration and Programming Fee for IMC 2022, which will incorporate both in-person and virtual components.

 We know that many medievalists have been adversely affected by the pandemic.
 However, if you feel able to, please make a donation to the IMC Bursary Fund to support marginalised scholars.